darylshy/NewsLetter/README.md

 ## Notes:

 ### Mobile layout is working for all device sizes over 360px.
-Mobile Layout is breaking for devices iphone 5 only.
+Mobile Layout is breaking for smaller devices like iphone 5 only.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).